ddprrt/ddprrt.github.io/src/content/_posts/2021-01-04-jamstack-cloud-ready-web-architecture.md

 There is a bigger group than your customers, though.
 Your customer's users.
 And they mostly care what ends up in their browser.
 With Jamstack, we put the front-end in focus.

 As a front-end developer, your main task is to produce semantic HTML browser's can consume.
-Even with React, what ends up is browser-ready DOM nodes that appear on a user's screen.
+Even with React, what ends up are browser-ready DOM nodes that appear on a user's screen.

 Each front-end project I worked on, no matter the technology or platform, had a certain templating phase.
 This was the moment where we were working on translating designs into code.
 During this process, we were aiming to **reuse as much as possible** so we had a set of snippets we could assemble in different ways.
 Nowadays, this is through React components, back in the day we used templating languages.